 Homeostasis

-Our lab investigates eosinophils, monocytes and neutrophils as first responders in (sterile) inflammation.
 In order to understand how phagocyte dynamics change in disease it is pivotal to first understand their functions in homeostasis.
-We use cutting edge techniques such as deuterated glucose labeling in humans to determine phagocyte production, migration and death in blood, bone marrow and peripheral tissues in both health and inflammation.
+We use cutting edge techniques such as deuterated glucose labeling in humans to determine phagocyte production, migration and death in blood, bone marrow and peripheral tissues.

 Physical trauma